KhronosGroup/glTF-MaterialX-Converter/documents/README_api.md

 #### Sample Data

-The following is a small set of example files used for unit testing.
+The following is a set of example files used for unit testing.
+The term "Compound nodes" refers to nodes which are implemented as node graphs themselves ("functional graphs" in MaterialX terminology)

 For each MaterialX file the resulting glTF file is given, along with a diagram of how the graph looks and reference image rendered using the `MaterialXView` sample application which is available as part of the core MaterialX distribution.

 <details open><summary>Examples</summary>